 Writing can be a way of sorting through your ideas to get clarity.
 It’s useful even if you don’t plan to be a published writer.
 You can write in your journal about your day or as a way to figure things out.

 Exercise has a direct effect on your mood.
-By joining a fitness class in a center like Fitness 19, you not only get to hang out with like-minded people and engage in a fun activity, but you’ll also build muscle, burn fat, improve flexibility, and stimulate feel-good hormones like serotonin and dopamine.
+By joining a fitness class, you not only get to hang out with like-minded people and engage in a fun activity, but you’ll also build muscle, burn fat, improve flexibility, and stimulate feel-good hormones like serotonin and dopamine.

 Our beliefs are like the software that runs our minds.
 In order to clear erroneous beliefs, we can use another piece of software called self-affirmations.
 Suppose, for example, you were disinterested in class when you were little and because teachers, parents, and fellow students labeled you as stupid.
 This is a damaging belief because it limits your ability to learn new ideas.
 By using an affirmation like, “I quickly solve difficult problems and have a great memory,” you slowly begin to erase the erroneous beliefs that others fostered upon you.